Rickcau/Chaos-Lab/Resources/Chaos-Agent.md

          }
         ]

-If you like to return only the details for the Chaos Agent Extension, you can run the following command:
+If you like to return only the details for the Chaos Agent Extension, you can run the following command: <br>

        az vm extension show -g <RESOURCE_GROUP_NAME> --vm-name <VM_NAME> -n ChaosAgent